A big struggle for genuine, honest, kind, generous people is learning how to put themselves first, that you need to be your own top priority.

 Four limiting beliefs.

-So long as your intentions are good there is no wrong way or right way to live your own life to suit your own needs.
-Most of us get taught from a very early age, to take it In turns, to be polite.
-This is good, you can have a polite yes and you can have a polite no thank you.
+So long as your intentions are good, there is no wrong way or right way to live your own life to suit your individual needs.
+Most of us get taught from a very early age to take it in turns, to be polite.
+This is good, you can have a respectful yes, and you can have a polite no thank you.
 You can share your things with those who share with you.
-Those who do not, then you should not, give and take.
+Those who do not, then you should not.
+The life balance of give and take.

 In adulthood, these beliefs are extremely dangerous in a narcissistic person’s hands, as they will take advantage of anyone they can.
 When you continue to put others needs before your own, you will only ever lose yourself, as most of us have found out the hard way.
 You are allowed to share with those who share back, and you’re allowed to leave those who are unable to share.

 There is nothing wrong with helping and being there to support others in times of need.
 Especially those who help you.
-Sometimes you might need to take time out to help yourself first, so you can be at your best in helping others, you’re allowed to get help from those willing to help you.
+Sometimes you might need to take time out to help yourself first, so you can be at your best in helping others.
+You’re allowed to get help from those willing to help you.

-This is a dangerous limiting belief as you then become a people pleaser in order to be liked, losing who you truly are to those who take advantage of your kindness, being fearful of saying no or setting boundaries in case someone doesn’t like you.
-That’s exactly why you need to do this.
-Those who do not like you are not for you.
-Real friends.
-Real people will love you for who you are and will respect your boundaries even if they don’t agree, just like you respect others boundaries and still like them.
+This is a dangerous limiting belief as you then become a people pleaser in order to be liked, losing who you indeed are to those who take advantage of your kindness, being fearful of saying no or setting boundaries in case someone doesn’t like you.
+That’s exactly why you need to do this—those who do not like you are not for you.
+Real friends, genuine people will love you for who you are and will respect your boundaries even if they disagree, just like you respect others boundaries and still like them when you disagree with them.
 People will most likely respect you more.

-4. I’m not good enough.
-Whilst you’re in the mindset of telling yourself you’re not good enough you’ll believe your not, most likely toxic people planted that thought in your mind then helped you grow it.
+While you’re in the mindset of telling yourself you’re not good enough, you’ll believe you’re not.
+Most likely toxic people planted that thought in your mind then helped you grow it.
 Now write down who’s made you think like that, write they are wrong and write that you are good enough and good people will agree.

 Keep working on “who am I.” Keep throwing out those negative self-doubt thought and keep replacing them with positive I can thoughts.
 Keep working on you no’s your beliefs, putting yourself first and creating a new happier life for you.